 $ rustc -Z unstable-options --pretty expanded recurrence.rs

-The --pretty expanded argument tells rustc to perform macro expansion, then turn the resulting AST back into source code.
-Because this option isn't considered stable yet, we also need -Z unstable-options.
-The output (after cleaning up some formatting) is shown below; in particular, note the place in the code where $recur was substituted:
+to perform macro expansion, then turn the resulting AST back into source code.
+Because this option isn't considered stable yet, we also need -Z unstable-options

 #![feature(no_std)] #![no_std] #[prelude_import] use std::prelude::v1::*; #[macro_use] extern crate std as std; fn main() { let fib = { use std::ops::Index; const MEM_SIZE: usize = 1 + 1; struct Recurrence { mem: [u64; MEM_SIZE], pos: usize, } struct IndexOffset<'a> { slice: &'a [u64; MEM_SIZE], offset: usize, } impl <'a> Index<usize> for IndexOffset<'a> { type Output = u64; #[inline(always)] fn index<'b>(&'b self, index: usize) -> &'b u64 { use std::num::Wrapping; let index = Wrapping(index); let offset = Wrapping(self.offset); let window = Wrapping(MEM_SIZE); let real_index = index - offset + window; &self.slice[real_index.0] } } impl Iterator for Recurrence { type Item = u64; #[inline] fn next(&mut self) -> Option<u64> { if self.pos < MEM_SIZE { let next_val = self.mem[self.pos]; self.pos += 1; Some(next_val) } else { let next_val = { let n = self.pos; let a = IndexOffset{slice: &self.mem, offset: n,}; a[n - 1] + a[n - 2] }; { use std::mem::swap; let mut swap_tmp = next_val; { let result = match ::std::iter::IntoIterator::into_iter((0..MEM_SIZE).rev()) { mut iter => loop { match ::std::iter::Iterator::next(&mut iter) { ::std::option::Option::Some(i) => { swap(&mut swap_tmp, &mut self.mem[i]); } ::std::option::Option::None => break, } }, }; result } } self.pos += 1; Some(next_val) } } } Recurrence{mem: [0, 1], pos: 0,} }; { let result = match ::std::iter::IntoIterator::into_iter(fib.take(10)) { mut iter => loop { match ::std::iter::Iterator::next(&mut iter) { ::std::option::Option::Some(e) => { ::std::io::_print(::std::fmt::Arguments::new_v1( { static __STATIC_FMTSTR: &'static [&'static str] = &["", "\n"]; __STATIC_FMTSTR }, &match (&e,) { (__arg0,) => [::std::fmt::ArgumentV1::new(__arg0, ::std::fmt::Display::fmt)], } )) } ::std::option::Option::None => break, } }, }; result } }